-Signing up for three open hours sessions during the season, which runs from April through October.
-Open hours are weekdays, 6:00 p.m. to dusk, and weekends, 12 noon to 6:00 p.m.
+Signing up forthree open hours sessions during the season, which runs from April through October.
+Open hours are Wednesdays and Fridays, 4:00 p.m. to 7:00 pm, and weekends, 12 noon to 6:00 p.m.
 (Each weekend day is split into two, three-hour sessions: 12 noon-3:00 pm, and 3:00 p.m. - 6:00 p.m.)
 This is your most important responsibility.
 During your open hours, you must keep an active awareness of the garden, make sure people and pets stay out of the plots, children are supervised and pets are leashed, and that the garden is a safe, quiet environment for all guests.

-Attending at least three garden meetings/workdays during the year.
+Attending at least three garden workdays/meetings during the season (April - October).
 Workdays will be monthly and posted on the events calendar.
 You will also be notified by email.

 Participating in additional garden activity throughout the year, such as helping out at events, participating on a committee, sweeping the paths or keeping the sidewalk in front of the garden clean, etc.

 No prior experience is necessary - we all learn together.
-Help us keep the garden flourishing by learning/doing soil testing, planting, brickwork, carpentry, weeding, watering, sweeping, painting, pond maintenance, bird feeding, pest control. composting, maintaining the plots and keeping our garden beautiful.
-For those of you who commit to maintaining garden plots, you must follow the general “best practices” guidelines.
+Help us keep the garden flourishing by learning and doing.
+Tasks include soil testing, planting, brickwork, carpentry, weeding, watering, sweeping, painting, pond maintenance, bird feeding, pest control. composting, maintaining the plots and keeping our garden beautiful. guidelines.

 Personal access to the garden.
 Once you have completed your membership workday and orientation, you will receive garden keys so that you can visit and work in the garden on your own schedule.